-Because we have grown in part through acquisitions, our net goodwill and intangible assets represent a significant portion of our consolidated assets.
-Our net goodwill and intangible assets were \$460.1 million as of March 31, 2022.
-Under generally accepted accounting principles in the United States, or ("U.S. GAAP"), we are required to test the carrying value of goodwill and intangible assets at least annually or sooner if events occur that indicate impairment could exist, such as a significant change in the business climate, including a significant sustained decline in a reporting unit's fair value, legal and regulatory factors, operating performance indicators, competition and other factors.
+Our net goodwill and intangible assets represent a significant portion of our consolidated assets.
+Our net goodwill and intangible assets were \$455.7 million as of June 30, 2022.
+Under generally accepted accounting principles in the United States, or ("U.S. GAAP"), we are required to test the carrying value of goodwill at least annually or sooner if events occur that indicate impairment could exist, such as a significant change in the business climate, including a significant sustained decline in a reporting unit's fair value, legal and regulatory factors, operating performance indicators, competition and other factors.
 The amount of any impairment charge could be significant and could have a material adverse impact on our financial condition and results of operations for the period in which the charge is taken.